navidrome/website/content/en/docs/Usage/artwork.md

 ## Playlists

-Currently, Playlists cover art are generated tiled images, containing up to 4 covers from the albums in the playlist.
+Currently, Playlists CoverArt images are generated tiled images, containing up to 4 covers from the albums in the playlist.
-If for any reason it cannot be generated, it will use the album cover placeholder (blue record image)
+If for any reason it cannot be generated, it will use the album cover placeholder (blue record image).
+This is currently only available in the Subsonic API.